 Ok, all of my Asian food loving fans are going to be chomping at the bit to make this one!
-You do not need to be a Masterchef to create beautiful food, you just need a good method and with the risk of sounding like I am talking myself up……I think I have mastered pork belly…….wooohoooo!!
+You do not need to be a Masterchef to create beautiful food, you just need a good method and with the risk of sounding like I am talking myself up……I think I have mastered Crisp Asian Pork Belly…….wooohoooo!!
 Crispy, spiced crackling…….molten, soft meat……sweet, sour curry…….fresh, punchy aromatic topping.
 Signature Em’s Food fare, make no bones about it.

 Serves 4 (generous portions)